ReConnecting the Centers

 Honoring Tutor Excellence at UW-Madison’s Writing Center, Spring 2018

-Awards and Honors, Collaborative Learning, From the Director, Tutorial Talk and Methods, Uncategorized, Writing Center Tutors, Writing Centers
+Awards and Honors, Collaborative Learning, From the Director, Tutorial Talk and Methods, Writing Center Tutors, Writing Centers

-By Bradley Hughes – It’s graduation and award time, and the Writing Center at the University of Wisconsin-Madison is delighted to honor two of our wonderful tutor colleagues, who are the recipients of our second annual teaching awards for graduate teaching assistants on our Writing Center staff.
-Every semester there are between 45 and 50 […]
+By Bradley Hughes It’s graduation and award time, and the Writing Center at the University of Wisconsin-Madison is delighted to honor two of our wonderful tutor colleagues, who are the recipients of our second annual teaching awards for graduate teaching assistants on our Writing Center staff.
+Every semester there are between 45 and 50 doctoral-level […]

 May 9, 2018